-One of the problems here is that we have forgotten that we are only a small part of the regularly established a test environment automation; and the other is, when you combine a lot of the parts that does not mean yo always create the Voltran .
+One of the problems here is that we have forgotten that we are only a small part of the regularly established test environment automation, and the other is when you combine a lot of the parts that does not mean you always create the Voltran.

-We started from scratch, first of all we made our test processes more healthier with trainings, and made clear when we start the design tests, how we do the functional tests, where we activate the automation.
+We started from scratch, first of all, we made our test processes healthier with training, and made clear when we start the design tests, how we do the functional tests, where we activate the automation.

 We wrote a panel that we could run on the Cloud and manage the whole process, we used Java Spring at the back, we preferred React.Js for the frontend.

-We read published articles to create a diner, joined online trainings, and even found out that this work alone required a lot of work.
+We read published articles to create a diner, joined online training, and even found out that this work alone required a lot of work.

-At the end, we have built a healthy structure with it’s own rooms, camera systems, air conditioning, internet, lighting and UPS systems.
+In the end, we have built a healthy structure with its own rooms, camera systems, air conditioning, internet, lighting and UPS systems.

-Then we realized, that we were not the only ones who lives these and needs solution .
+Then we realized, that we were not the only ones who live these and needs a solution.
 So we have produced a solution, we have talked in panels, in fairs, and today we have become a product preferred by the biggest organizations in Turkey.